 Another of Argentina’s wine-producing areas, Salta offers tourists great opportunities to see the wine production process.

 Hotels such as Casa de Uco, the Vines of Mendoza, and the Grace Hotel in Cafayate can book guests on wine tours.
 An organized tour is the best way for travelers to see all the best wineries while enjoying the beautiful scenery.
-Check our Food & Wine Tour of Argentina and Chile in 14 days

 2. Wine Destinations in South America: Chile

 The Santiago region of Chile is known for the French grape varieties grown and made into Cabernet Sauvignon, Merlot, and Chardonnay.
 The area’s most famous wine is Carménère.
-This red wine has a unique pepper flavor which will please even the most discerning of palates.
+This red wine has a unique peppery flavor which will please even the most discerning of palates.
 A taste sensation, the wines of Chile have their own special flavor.

 At the heart of Santiago’s central valley lies the Colchagua Valley.
 Here the visitor can go on many wine tours to experience the delights of Chilean wine.
 The Lapostolle Residence in the Colchagua Valley arranges tours to maximize visitors’ wine-tasting experience, as does the Viña Vik Hotel and Spa.

 The wine production region of Uruguay is small compared to other countries.
 The vineyards are established and produce quality Cabernet Sauvignon, Sauvignon Blanc, Chardonnay, and Viognier.
 Some wine farms lie close to the capital, Montevideo.
 This allows tourists to enjoy the excitement of city life with a brief ride out to some of the continent’s best wines.